DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Horror films use explicit scares to evoke fear in the audience.
-Evil is well defined and often takes the form of disgusting monsters, dismembered limbs, or supernatural beings.
+Evil is well-defined and often includes disgusting monsters, dismembered limbs, or supernatural beings.
 Horror films often use effects such as jump-scares to startle the audience.

 Thrillers keep the audience in the dark for as long as possible, while evil lurks in the shadows and pulls strings from behind the curtain, only to be revealed at the very end.
 By keeping the audience in the unknown while continuously reminding us that evil is just around the corner, thrillers use an implicit combination of fear and anxiety to create suspense.